LMS Princess Coronation Class 6233 Duchess of Sutherland: Preservation

-6233 Duchess of Sutherland at her home base, the Midland Railway - Butterley in LMS crimson lake livery.

-Duchess of Sutherland repainted in early 1950s Brunswick Green at Appleby railway station on a southbound rail tour in June 2012.

 Royal Train

 On 11 June 2002, the restored Duchess was the first steam locomotive to haul the Royal Train for 35 years, transporting Queen Elizabeth II on a tour to North Wales, from Holyhead to Llandudno Junction, as part of her Golden Jubilee.
 The trip also marked the 160th anniversary of the first Royal train in 1842.

 On 22 March 2005, the Duchess again hauled the Royal Train, the second time for a steam locomotive in 40 years, transporting The Prince of Wales from Settle to Carlisle over the Settle-Carlisle Railway.
 The trip marked the 25th anniversary of the formation of the 'Friends of the Settle & Carlisle Line' pressure group.
 On the trip, the Prince spent a 15-minute spell at the controls of 6233.